ModelEarth/community/projects/python/README.md

 - [Simple Choropleth](../../../community/map/income/) and [More Map Samples](../../../community/start/maps/)

-We could [set-up a Flask server](/localsite/info/data/datacommons/) using the DataCommon.org website repo sample and deploy to Google hosting.
+We could set-up a Flask server using [Google's DataCommons.org website repo](../../../localsite/info/data/datacommons/) sample and deploy to Google hosting.

 <b>Article by the creator of DataUSA.io</b>